guardtime/libksi/doc/tutorial/t2_verifying.md

 ~~~~~~~~~~

-For using the key based policy, we must set up the publications file, similarly to publications file based policy (see example above).
+If we want to rely on the key-based policy, we must set up the publications file as shown in the above examples.
+The only time we
+don't need a publication file or string is when we perform calendar-based verification.
+However we do need a valid extender for the
-No special set up is needed for calendar based policy.
-The interfaces for getting the policies are:
+online verification.
+The interfaces for the corresponding policies are:

 ~~~~~~~~~~{.c}